 At first, she started this for herself more than anyone else.
 Truslow Smith had found her first gray hair at 14 years old, and knew that genetically, she was predisposed to going gray early.
 For many years, though, she diligently dyed her grays away.

-All that changed two years ago, when she ditched the dye, and started Grombre.
+All that changed three years ago, when she ditched the dye, and started Grombre.

 View this post on Instagram

 I got my first grey hair at 14.
 Despite being raised by my two silver crowned parents I quickly learned how to dye and have done so for ten years.
 I found that with each dye I gained not identity and assurance but anxiety and a feeling of misrepresentation.
 I found an odd reassurance in the fact that I NEEDED chemicals and dye to feel beautiful.
 At 24 I've decided to go #grombre.
 Join me on my journey of empowerment and acceptance as I look to build a community based on the natural privilege of silver beauty (at any age!)
 DM me to feature your own journey to platinum beauty. ◽️◽️◽️◽️◽️◽️◽️◽️◽️◽️◽️◽️◽️◽️◽️◽️#grombre #goinggreygracefully #greyhair #greyhairdontcare #grayhairdontcare #grayhair #greyhair #greyhairdontcare #grayhairdontcare #haircare #hairbeauty #naturalhair

 “I was scared to be in my early twenties without the dye I ‘knew’ I needed in order to be accepted,” Truslow Smith shared with Scary Mommy.
 “I knew that if I was going to grow my natural hair out, I needed a substantial resource, something that expressed the vulnerability I felt on the daily, something that was grounded in the realities of the obstacles I knew were ahead, and most of all: something that would encourage me to pursue the crazy path I felt so called to walk.”